 However, with stock prices high, and some uncertainty creeping in, I believe it’s a good time to re-examine how much risk you’re taking in your investment portfolio.
 Indeed, when stocks rise I always rebalance my portfolio, selling some stocks and reinvesting in bonds or real estate and vice versa.
 In this way, I let my portfolio instead of my view on the market dictate my investment decisions.

 Our ETFs offer a wide range of options.
-If you’re nervous about inflation, you can consider adding exposure to the VanEck Vectors Gold Miners UCITS ETF that has the eternal qualities of gold as an inflation hedge, or the VanEck Vectors Global Real Estate UCITS ETF.
+If you’re nervous about inflation, you can consider adding exposure to the VanEck Gold Miners UCITS ETF that has the eternal qualities of gold as an inflation hedge, or the VanEck Global Real Estate UCITS ETF.
 Real estate has also long been an inflation hedge.
 Do remember, as always, that investors should consider risks before investing, such as volatility risk, currency risk and sector concentration risk.

-For anyone who wants an investment that rebalances automatically, dictated by the market instead of someone’s view on the market, our VanEck Vectors Multi-Asset UCITS ETFs – spread across equities, bonds and real estate companies –automatically rebalance their positions if equities rise.
+For anyone who wants an investment that rebalances automatically, dictated by the market instead of someone’s view on the market, our VanEck Multi-Asset UCITS ETFs – spread across equities, bonds and real estate companies –automatically rebalance their positions if equities rise.
 Since they were launched nearly 12 years ago, they have served investors well.
 Do note that also these ETFs contain risks, such as credit, interest rate and equity market risk.

 Past performance is not a reliable indicator for future performance.
 Source: VanEck.
 Data for the period 14/12/2009 (ETF inception) – 14/09/2021.